Conflicts with your teenager? Understand what's going on

 Send it to your teenager

 I found this test where you can get to know each other better as a family.
-You take it on your own – 15 min, and nobody can see your answers.
+You take it on your own – about 10 min, and nobody can see your answers.
 Want to try?

 I took a personality test and I'd like to understand how you see things.
-You can take yours here – 15 min, and your answers are completely private.
+You can take yours here – about 10 min, and your answers are completely private.